wp-plugins/nelio-ab-testing/readme.txt

 = 1.5.6 =
 * UI Improvement: list of experiments is now sortable
 * Bug fix: when starting an experiment with multiple goals, the error "Too few parameters" does no longer appear

 = 1.5.5 =
-* InApp Quota Payment: you can now increase the available quota from within the plugin!
+* Quota Management: you can now increase the available quota from within the plugin!

 = 1.5.4 =